cse3311Team3/Pathfinder/README.md

 # Pathfinder
-An android application that makes day to day trips more efficient by prioritizing the places the user inputs to save travel time and distance.
+An android application that makes vacation trips more efficient by prioritizing the places the user inputs to save travel time and distance.

 ## Compilation Instructions